-It’s happen to me plenty of times where someone will say to me, “don’t you ever work?” or “you’re always wasting time on Twitter or Facebook.”
+It’s happened to me plenty of times where someone will say to me, “don’t you ever work?” or “you’re always wasting time on Twitter or Facebook.”

 The Creator Economy Is Real

-Little do they know that we are actually sharing content to increase eyeballs on our piece which impacts our adsense revenue.
+Little do they know that we are actually sharing content to increase eyeballs onto a piece of contact which impacts our adsense revenue.
 Also, our engagement with audiences elevates our influence and clout.
 We can then use that influence when pitching to a literary agent for a book deal or to a brand to partner up with us or make us a brand ambassador.

 Before, brands used to only rely on celebrities to help them market and promote their products, brands and services.

 Now online active users with major following are getting these opportunities.

 So no, it’s not all play, after all.

 To the contrary, successful bloggers, content aggregators, site editors, and social media directors know that their livelihood and payments rely on getting people to land on their pages.